-Associate Degree ASSOCIATE IN SCIENCE IN ENVIRONMENTAL SCIENCE for Transfer A Degree with a Guarantee.w for transfer
+Associate Degree ASSOCIATE IN SCIENCE IN ENVIRONMENTAL SCIENCE

+... for transfer

 The Environmental Science Associate in Science for Transfer Degree is designed to prepare students for a seamless transfer with junior status to a California State University (CSU) campus for completion of a baccalaureate degree.
 The program provides an interdisciplinary perspective of science methodology and applied analysis to study natural and human environments.
 The curriculum focuses on natural sciences (biology, chemistry, geology, and physics), integrated social sciences (economics, geography), and mathematics (statistics and calculus).
 Students planning to complete the degree should consult with a counselor about major preparation at their target CSU campus.